liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/03-generating-the-backend/03-implementing-service-methods.markdown

 	not need to be a valid address capable of receiving mail.
 It just needs to look like one.

-7. Press [CTRL]+[SHIFT]+O to organize imports and select `java.util.Date` and `com.liferay.portal.kernel.service.ServiceContext,`
+6. Press [CTRL]+[SHIFT]+O to organize imports and select `java.util.Date` and `com.liferay.portal.kernel.service.ServiceContext,`
 	`com.liferay.docs.guestbook.model.Entry,` and
 	`com.liferay.portal.kernel.util.Validator.` when prompted.

+Those are all the methods that you need for your Entry.
+Next, create the methods for the Guestbook.

-8. Open `com.liferay.docs.guestbook.service.imply.GuestbookLocalServiceImpl` to update its methods.
+1. From the same package, open GuestbookLocalServiceImpl` to update its methods.

-9. First there's `addGuestbook`:
+2. First there's `addGuestbook`:

 	    public Guestbook addGuestbook(
 				long userId, String name, ServiceContext serviceContext)